 Her program of research focuses on evaluating brief behavioral interventions to address substance use in the context of medical and psychiatric comorbidity in the US and sub-Saharan Africa.
-Her research team focuses on questions central to global mental health and addiction treatment, including evaluating how evidence-based interventions can be feasibly delivered using task shifting and integrated into community-based clinical settings.
-Current active research projects include a NIDA-funded implementation science trial to evaluate a peer-delivered behavioral intervention for substance use and HIV medication adherence in Cape Town, South Africa.
-She also has a funded line of research evaluating the clinical and cost effectiveness of recovery coaches, peers in substance use recovery, integrated into outpatient care in the US.
+Her research team focuses on questions central to global mental health and addiction treatment, including evaluating how evidence-based interventions can be feasibly delivered using task sharing models and integrated into community-based clinical settings.
+Current active research projects include two NIDA-funded implementation science trials to evaluate a peer-delivered behavioral intervention for substance use, one focusing on improving retention in treatment for opioid use disorder in Baltimore, and second focused on improving HIV care outcomes in Cape Town, South Africa.
+She also has a funded MPower project to pilot a peer-delivered linkage to substance use treatment intervention at a community site in collaboration with UMB School of Nursing.
 Prior NIDA-funded research projects include an effectiveness trial evaluating a brief behavioral activation intervention to address depression and substance use treatment outcomes at Salvation Army Harbor Light substance use treatment center in Washington DC, and an evaluation of factors explaining the relationship between depression and HIV medication adherence among individuals living with HIV/AIDS and substance use disorders in Washington DC.
 Her research program aims to foster bidirectional learning between ongoing research in sub-Saharan Africa and local collaborations to improve the treatment of addiction and its impact on physical health comorbidities in underserved clinical settings.

 PhDUniversity of Maryland College Park